24 Hours Hotline: +86 137-3541-1378

 Construction

-The terracotta army figures were manufactured in workshops by government laborers and local craftsmen using local materials.
+The terracotta army figures were manufactured in workshops by government laborers and local craftsmen using Terracotta Warriors1.jpglocal materials.
 Heads, arms, legs, and torsos were created separately and then assembled by luting the pieces together.
 When completed, the terracotta figures were placed in the pits in precise military formation according to rank and duty.
 The faces were created using molds, and at least ten face molds may have been used.
 Clay was then added after assembly to provide individual facial features to make each figure appear different.
 It is believed that the warriors' legs were made in much the same way that terracotta drainage pipes were manufactured at the time.
 This would classify the process as assembly line production, with specific parts manufactured and assembled after being fired, as opposed to crafting one solid piece and subsequently firing it.
 In those times of tight imperial control, each workshop was required to inscribe its name on items produced to ensure quality control.
 This has aided modern historians in verifying which workshops were commandeered to make tiles and other mundane items for the terracotta army.

 Weaponry